TL;DR

 - You have less than 30 days of Meta Ads performance data. — Lapis's core value comes from ingesting your account history; without data, you pay for a premium tier and get generic output.
 CreaScale works day-one cold.

 - You're a dropshipper testing 5+ new products per month. — Lapis's per-brand model training scales expensively with product velocity.
-CreaScale's $10 per run fits the dropship cadence cleanly.
+CreaScale's $19/mo Starter plan (cancel anytime) fits the dropship cadence cleanly.

 - You need native multilingual output. — Lapis is English-first with shallow non-English training.
 For MENA / LATAM campaigns, CreaScale's 6-8 native languages per run is a 2-3× productivity lead.